Star-Academy/codestar-internship/Projects/Phase09-Web/issue-template-Phase09-Part2.md

   - [ ] Write the code for sending an AJAX post request to server.
 The server will get name and age as parameters.

     `[FILL HERE WITH YOUR ANSWER.]`
-- [ ] Connect your website to server api and fill the html content with your server result.
+- [ ] Connect your search engine website to server api and fill the html content with your server result.

 ## Angular